huncholane/django-timecheck/README.md

   - `continue` allows the view to continue processing data when the client does not provide a timestamp
 - **noupdate_code** `int` The response code for exceptions raised to indicate the view should stop processing
 - **dt_fmt** `str` The datetime format used to normalize timestamps.
 Useful when the client and server use mismatched time depths (defaults to config)
+- **raise_exception** `bool` Raises and exception if the process should stop (defaults to config)

 ### TimeCheck Methods

-- `check_get` Raises a `NoUpdate` exception when the client timestamp is newer than or equal to the server timestamp
+- `check_get` Raises a `NoUpdate` exception when the client timestamp is newer than or equal to the server timestamp.
+Returns a True if the client should receive data.
-- `raise_update` Raises a `NoUpdate` exception when the client timestamp is older than or equal to the server timestamp
+- `check_update` Raises a `NoUpdate` exception when the client timestamp is older than or equal to the server timestamp.
+Returns a True if the update should continue.

 ---